-The unrealised net losses or gains for the year have no direct impact on the cost of services in the comprehensive income and expenditure statement and the notional liability is recognised in the balance sheet only.
+The estimated net liabilities for both schemes decreased over the year from £1,570m to £1,444m, a decrease of 8.0%, which was mainly due to changes in actuarial assumptions and takes into account the McCloud/ Sargeant ruling.
+The unrealised net losses or gains for the year on both schemes have no direct impact on the cost of services in the comprehensive income and expenditure statement and the notional liability is recognised in the balance sheet only.